moumen-soliman/javascript/Design Patterns/creational/singleton/README.md

 ```
  In JavaScript, Singletons serve as a shared resource namespace which isolate implementation code from the global namespace so as to provide a single point of access for functions.

+### Singleton Class vs. Static Methods
+Singleton takes over static classes on the following shortcomings:

+1. `Static` classes don’t promote inheritance.
+If your class has some interface to derive from, `static` classes makes it impossible.
+2. You cannot specify any creation logic with `static` methods.
+3. `Static` methods are procedural code.

 ### When to Use a Singleton Class?
 There is no straightforward answer to this question.
 A scenario which is acceptable to some will be unacceptable to others.